Chapter 1 – Broken Ties

 'He never loved you…The Fell Dragon has no lovers…'

 Robin drew a sharp breath, shivering.

 Chrom's rejection had been the one that hurt the most.
 She had willingly given him everything she had.
-Worked herself to the bone to help him rebuild the halidom and being there after Emmeryn's death.
+She worked herself to the bone to help him rebuild the halidom and being there for him after Emmeryn's death.
 Had the situation called for it she would have laid down her life for him, the man who had given her a life.
 Robin would have to be blind to not notice the bond they had shared and her growing feelings for her prince.
 A prince saving lost girl and falling in love?
 A fairy tale through and through.